Doubts raised about alleged Swiss spy suspect

 In a statement on Wednesday, the OAG watchdog urged other supervisory bodies to cooperate.

-The 54-old former policeman and security consultant has also been under investigation in Switzerland since 2015 on suspicion of dealing in stolen banking data through German middlemen.
+The 54-year-old former policeman and security consultant has also been under investigation in Switzerland since 2015 on suspicion of dealing in stolen banking data through German middlemen.

 Reports say the interrogation records fell into the hands of German prosecutors investigating two German suspects in that case.